arc82/protoc-gen-doc/README.md

 documentation comment begins with `@exclude`, the corresponding item will be excluded from the generated documentation.

+To write examples for a message or service use the `@example` tag within the message or service description.
+Any text following this will be formatted and displayed alongside the message or service description.

 ## Invoking the Plugin

 The plugin is invoked by passing the `--doc_out` option to the `protoc` compiler.
 The